n8jadams/smoothr/README.md

   // Routes are the original matching routes, as set in the <Route /> components outgoingRoute, incomingRoute,
-  // If the user nagivated with the "back" button in the browser backNavigation
+  // If the user nagivated with the "back" button in the browser (boolean) backNavigation
 }) => {
   // Have this method return the duration of the animation as an int in milliseconds